This guide shows you in a practical way how you can optimally use table, pedestal and floor fans.

 Better: Keep windows closed during the day and only ventilate in the evening or early morning when the outside air is cooler (see next section).
 If you must ventilate during the day, do so without a fan or position it so that it circulates the room inside and doesn't blow in the heat.

 Except early in the morning, when it's still quite chilly outside.
-Place the fan near the window while ventilating so it can draw in the still-cool outside air and circulate it throughout the room.
+Place the fan near the window while ventilating so that it can draw in the still-cool outside air and circulate it throughout the room.
 This will bring more cooling air inside.
 3D fans are particularly suitable for this, as their horizontal and vertical swivel function allows for optimal air circulation throughout the room.

-Use cooler air sources: Find the coolest spot in the room and place the fan there.
-This is often on the shady side of the house or in an adjacent hallway that is less heated.
+This is often on the shady side of the house or in an adjacent hallway that is less heated

 From there, the fan can blow the colder air into the warmer room.
 A fan at the door can, for example, direct cooler air from the hallway or stairwell into the office.